Advocating for a national framework

 Key actions

-January 2026 – The consortium completed a pre-budget submission to Treasury calling for a consultation into the wildlife sector to inform reform and cohesion.
+January 2026 – Wildlife Victoria, in partnership with other organisations, completed a pre-budget submission to Treasury calling for a consultation into the wildlife sector to inform reform and cohesion.

-November 2025 – RSPCA QLD and WRAGWA join National Framework for Wildlife Protection, Rescue, Treatment & Rehabilitation showcasing cross country collaboration.
+November 2025 – More organisations join in supporting National Framework for Wildlife Protection, Rescue, Treatment & Rehabilitation, showcasing cross country support.

-March 2025 – Wildlife Victoria and WRA ran the I vote for Wildlife campaign calling for additional funding to the sector and a national framework, securing $2 million to the continuation of Byron Bay Wildlife Hospital and support from thousands of Australians across the country.
+March 2025 – Wildlife Victoria initiated and co-ran the I vote for Wildlife campaign calling for additional funding to the sector and a national framework with backing from thousands of Australians across the country.

 June 2021 – Wildlife Victoria made a submission to the 2021 review of the Wildlife Act 1975.
 This submission called for stronger protections and ethical management of wildlife, as well as legislation to support those who rescue and care for them.